mherro/fpinscala/README.md

-# Function Programming in Scala
+# Functional Programming in Scala

 Excercises from book, organized by chapter